jbi35/CarND-MPC-Project/README.md

 This choice led to trajectory predictions that seemed unnecessary long, so I decreased the number of time-steps while also increasing the time step size to reduce computational cost.
-Through iterations I found that `N`=10 time-steps and a time-step of `dt`= 100ms yielded good results if the target speed of the car was set to 40 mph.
+Through iterations I found that `N`=10 time-steps and a time-step of `dt`= 100ms yielded good results if the target speed of the car was set to 40 or 80 mph.

 ### Cost Function with Penalty Factors ###
 The choice which terms to include in the cost function and how to weight the different